 Overseas, we carry out training and awareness-raising tailored to the circumstances of each region.
 We are also bolstering initiatives through such means as local training and e-learning.
 In fiscal 2019, we held a meeting of the Compliance Liaison Council, bringing together 49 domain compliance officers and compliance promoters from Group companies in Singapore, Thailand, Indonesia, India, Vietnam and the Philippines to share information about compliance.

 Mitsubishi Chemical Holdings Group Global Anti-Bribery Policy

-MCHC has established the Mitsubishi Chemical Holdings Group Global Anti-Bribery Policy, aiming to prevent bribery on the part of its operating companies and executives and thus ensure compliance with anti-bribery laws and regulations in all the countries where it operates, prevent corruption, and help establish and maintain fair business practices.
+MCHC has established the Mitsubishi Chemical Holdings Group Global Anti-Bribery Policy[PDF], aiming to prevent bribery on the part of its operating companies and their executives and thus ensure compliance with anti-bribery laws and regulations in all the countries where it operates, prevent corruption, and help establish and maintain fair business practices.

 The policy prohibits bribes to public officials and includes provisions concerning accounting records, compliance structures and penalties for violations.

 Within the MCC Group, the supervisors of domestic sales employees hold interviews with said employees to confirm their actions with regard to risks related to sales, including those surrounding anti-trust legislation, bribery and the Subcontractor Act.